 “Another hunch?”
-Captain Luis Beto asked his navigator as she keyed off the comm panel at the door to the mess, and sighed.
-Luis was of average height and build, with a mustache he tricked out with long handlebars.
+Captain Luis Beto asked his navigator as she keyed off the comms panel at the door to the mess, and sighed.
+Luis was average height and build, with a moustache he tricked out with long handlebars.
 His brown eyes always seemed to be laughing at an unspoken joke.
 No one who met him would ever guess he held the stressful job of captain of a salvage ship.

 “She’s maybe fifty-fifty on those, Luis, and I’m not up for another argument.”
 As she spoke, Ana Ximenes took her half-eaten meal and dumped it, tray and all, into the recycler.

-“I’ll come up with you,” Luis announced as he, too, dumped his tray in the recycler.
+“I’ll come up with you,” Luis announced as he, too, dumped his tray.
 They collected their mugs of coffee and headed through the mess hall’s open door.
 Ana handed her mug to Luis and pulled the heavy bulkhead door shut.
 She moved the locking bar from “open” to “closed” and they both heard the air-tight seal engage.
 Luis handed back her mug.

 Ana said “thanks,” both for the return of her mug and his support.
 She was short and slim, but voluptuous where it mattered.
 People often commented how controlling such a large ship when so slight person made her even more appealing, but Ana was oblivious to any effect she had on admirers.
 She was in love with space.